j-mark-hou/j-mark-hou.github.io/_posts/2018-12-18-decentralization.markdown

     - USA is an institution that implements some vaguely defined set of 'Amercan interests', survives by appropriating a portion of the economic activity occurring under its purview to fund defense.
 - Some 'natural' institutions where it's unclear if they implement anything (beyond survival):
     - Capitalism is an institution that survives by incentivizing people to engage in market transaction / wage war on other people who don't engage in market transactions.
-    - DNA is an institution that survives by instantiating organisms and then incentivizing them to produce more DNA.
+    - DNA is an institution that survives by instantiating organisms and then incentivizing them to create more organisms.
     - Laws of physics is an institution that survives by...
 I don't know, it just kind of does?

 #### 0.b.
 Decentralization
 - Our primary ways of building institutions have been pretty centralized, e.g.:
-    - Dogs (and other animals) appear to have an 'ego' that functions as a centralized control center for the entire animal.
+    - Dogs (and other animals) appear to have an 'ego' that functions as a centralized control center for the organism.
     - Google (and other companies) concentrates a lot of power in its executives, though many functions are decentralized throughout the organization.
     - USA (and other democracies) concentrates a lot of power in some elected officials, though typically for short periods of time and subject to popular approval.
 - This centralization leads to some weaknesses when it comes to Implementation and Survival: